cawleyflower/testDocs/content/CumulusLinux37/Cumulus_Linux_User_Guide/Layer_3/Introduction_to_Routing_Protocols.md

 ## Routing Protocols

-<span id="src-8362913_indexterm-F2CC228FB7596D402B5BDCD2572471E1">A
-</span>*routing protocol* dynamically computes reachability between
-various end points.
+A *routing protocol* dynamically computes reachability between various end points.
 This enables communication to work around link and node failures, and additions and withdrawals of various addresses.

 *IP routing protocols* are typically distributed; that is, an instance of the routing protocol runs on each of the routers in a network.